krunker-india/PUBobot-ki/commands.md

 !capfor alpha or beta - become a captain of specified team.
 !teams - show teams for current pickup.

+### RANKING
+!leaderboard or !lb - show top 10 players by rating.
+!rank - show your rating stats.
+!reportlose or !rl - report loss on your current match (avalible for captains only).
+!matches - show all active matches on the channel.
+!ranks_table - show rank to rating table.
+##### For moderators and above:
+!reportwin or !rw <i>match_id</i> alpha or beta - report win on specified match for specified team.
+!undo_ranks <i>match_id</i> - undo all rating changes for a previously reported match.
+##### For admins:
+!reset_ranks - reset all rating data on the channel. <b>Warning, this action is irreversible!</b>

 ### MODERATION:
 !noadd <i>@nick</i> [<i>time</i>] [<i>reason</i>] - disallow user to play pickups.
 !noadds - show list of users who are disallowed to play pickups.